hwayne/safehouse/README.md

 There's a reason it's called Safehouse, I guess.

 I've been developing the code as a personal defensive tool, but a couple of people have expressed interest in setting up copies for themselves, so I'm putting it online.
-The code is going to be going through some severe rearchitecturing over the next few weeks.
-This is my intro project to django and I'm already seeing a lot of things I want to fix.
+The code is going through continuous mass rearchitecturing.
+This is my intro project to django and I'm alwats seeing stuff to fix.

 To Use
 ----